(800) 373-2873

 Why Gait Belts Are Essential

-A gait belt—whether called a transfer belt, gate belt, or walking belt for seniors—is a trusted patient safety device for hospitals, long-term care, and home caregiving.
+A gait belt—whether called a transfer belt for elderly, gate belt, or walking belt for seniors—is a trusted patient safety device for hospitals, long-term care, and home caregiving.
 It reduces fall risks, prevents injuries, and supports independence.

-For seniors, handicapped individuals, and anyone at risk of falling, gait belts are reliable mobility aids that make transfers, walking, and therapy safer.
+For seniors, people with disabilities, and anyone at risk of falling, gait belts are reliable mobility aids that make transfers, walking, and therapy safer.
 By using them correctly, caregivers and healthcare professionals can ensure both comfort and security.

 Secure® Six Hand Grip Transfer & Walking Belt - Prevent Back Injuries